-Interactive Lecture Demonstrations (ILDs) are a strategy for making the learning in a large (or small) introductory physics lecture class more active and engaging.
-The ILD Small Group Session on Tuesday morning, June 13 will introduce you to ILDs-by presenting several to you, and provide you with the resources you will need to implement them.
+Interactive Lecture Demonstrations (ILDs) is a complete classroom strategy that makes the learning in a large (or small) introductory physics lecture class more active and engaging and has been demonstrated to significantly improve understanding of physics concepts.

-The session is intended for those whose class structure includes lectures.
-It should be of interest to (1) those who want to experiment with small incremental changes to their introductory courses, (2) those interested in making more dramatic changes in their courses and (3) those looking for strategies to use on a regular basis in a flipped classroom.
+This strategy is intended for those whose introductory class structure includes lectures, and especially those (1) who want to experiment with small incremental changes to their introductory courses, (2) who are interested in making more dramatic changes in their courses and/or (3) who are looking for strategies to use on a regular basis in a flipped classroom.